 The Parrott Riverfront Trail is a 1.6 km paved and lit trail that leads you along the banks of the Moira River.
 You’ll spot ducks, turtles and even blue herons along the path.
 The trail skirts the edge of Belleville’s downtown giving you access to shops, restaurants and services.

 Belleville is the gateway to the trails!
 Our section of the Trans Canada Trail enters near Corbyville and follows north to Stirling.
 The trail is 23.5 km in length and provides an opportunity for hiking, horseback riding, ATVing or snowmobiling.
 Eastern Ontario Trails maintains trail networks spreading from the Bay of Quinte all the way north to Algonquin Park.
 There are endless ways for you and your family to experience nature while discovering history, our natural environment and rural communities.
 Begin your journey in the great City of Belleville and explore the route up to Corbyville.

 This conservation area is the closest to the city and offers an abundance of recreational opportunities.
 Natural trails wind through a former farm, past fragrant orchards, open meadows and scenic woodlands.
 The park area, at the mouth of Potter’s Creek overlooking the Bay of Quinte, provides a great starting point for canoeists, kayakers and windsurfers.
-Potters Creek is the perfect place to take the family for a stroll and stop and have a picnic.
+Potters Creek is the perfect place to take the family for a stroll and have a picnic.